-At Watson & Associates, our purpose is to help you understand and follow the SBA 8 a certification requirements in addition to increasing your chances of approval.
-When it comes to meeting SBA 8a certification qualifications and getting your 8a status, our consultants and lawyers have a sound track record in helping small businesses to:
+At Watson & Associates, our purpose is to help you understand and follow the requirements for 8a certification in addition to increasing your chances of approval.
+When it comes to meeting SBA 8a certification qualifications and getting your 8a status, our SDB Certification consultants and 8a lawyers have a sound track record in helping small businesses to:

 - Overcome SBA affiliation with current business clients;

 - Make sure that social and economic narratives (if needed) are convincing and meet legal requirements;

 - Address potential control issues and can get your SBA 8a application denied;